77 of 410 menu

 The mb_strimwidth Function

-The mb_strimwidth function trims a string to a given width, considering multibyte characters.
-It accepts the source string as the first parameter, the start position as the second, and the maximum string width in characters as the third.
-An optional fourth parameter allows you to specify a string that will be appended to the end of the trimmed string.
+The mb_strimwidth function trims a string to a given width, considering multi-byte characters.
+Its first parameter is the source string, the second is the starting position, and the third is the maximum string width in characters.
+An optional fourth parameter allows you to specify a string that will be added to the end of the trimmed string.

 Syntax